 for detailed information on the competencies required to perform successfully in particular environmental occupations including: meteorology, greenhouse gas, and water and wastewater.

-The founding documents of ECO Canada’s initiatives with respect to employment in the environmental sector are National Occupational Standards (NOS).
+The building blocks of ECO Canada’s work to support environmental employment are National Occupational Standards (NOS).

-National Occupational Standards are the competencies an individual requires to perform successfully in a particular occupation.
-They are comprised of a set of statements describing the standard acceptable skills and knowledge requirements of professionals.
-NOS are considered the benchmarks against which people of a particular profession measure their level of performance and competency.
+National Occupational Standards are the competencies that environmental practitioners need to perform successfully in a particular occupation.
+They consist of a set of statements describing the required skills and knowledge for different areas of practice.
+NOS serve as the benchmarks against which environmental practitioners can measure their level of performance.

-All of ECO Canada’s NOS are compiled using a methodology that relies heavily on broad-based input from professionals in the field.
-Using this bottom-up approach, in conjunction with the guidance of senior experts, ECO Canada strives to ensure the standards are of the highest quality and relevance – creating an accurate depiction of current and emerging competencies.
+All of ECO Canada’s NOS are developed through extensive input from professionals in the field.
+Using this bottom-up approach and the guidance of senior experts, ECO Canada strives to ensure that the standards are of the highest quality, relevant, and accurate depictions of current and emerging environmental competencies.

 What do National Occupational Standards consist of?

-Core Knowledge Competencies describe a body of knowledge that a professional needs to have in order to perform successfully.
-Referring to the below diagram, these core knowledge forms the basis for overall competency in environmental work;
+Core Knowledge Competencies describe a body of knowledge that a professional needs to perform successfully.
+Based on the diagram below, these core knowledge competencies form the basis for overall competency in environmental work;

-Transferable Competencies build off of core knowledge and describe behaviors or “soft skills” that contribute to the successful performance of technical work; and
+Transferable Competencies build off of core knowledge and describe essential or soft skills that contribute to the successful performance of technical work; and

-Technical Competencies are statements describing the ability to perform a task or a series of activities that together produce a measurable result.
+Technical Competencies describe the ability to perform a task or a series of activities that together produce a measurable result.

 How are National Occupational Standards developed?

-All of ECO Canada’s NOS follow a rigorous methodology for development that is designed to engage professionals at every step of the process:
+All of ECO Canada’s NOS are developed according to a rigorous methodology that engages professionals at every step of the process:

 Step 1: Define & Document

 Work with senior advisors to create a clear definition for the occupation.
-Once the occupation is defined in terms of responsibility and scope, ECO Canada consults existing literature and works with professionals to document competencies needed to be successful.
+Once the occupation is defined in terms of responsibility and scope, ECO Canada consults existing literature and works with professionals to document required competencies.